reesaam/base_flutter_mvc_getx_app/README.md

 - Animations and UI Elements
 - App Icon Generator

-> [!Important]
->
-> This Project is general for all Base-Apps, it has all common modules in all Base-Apps, and it has several Sub-Projects with several Architectures and State-Managers.

 > [!Tip]
 >
-> It is way better to use Sub-Projects for starting a Flutter project, merging this repo may have some unintentional subsequences for your project, this project is not Optimized with Architecture and State-Manager.
+> If you use this repo as a third-party repo in your project, you can get and merge updates to your project constantly.

 > [!Note]
 >